A Lesson in Decapitation

 🔥 O Rating: 👡👡👡👡 4.5 O’s This one’s got legs, just not a head!

-🌀 Mood O’ the Day: A Meme started a memory, so why not write about it.
+🌀 Vibe O’ the Day: A Meme started a memory, so why not write about it.

 🧠 Confused by the O’s?
 Check out the full O Rating Scale →